What you'll find on this page

 After your sound processor is switched on

-There will probably be a series of appointments with your hearing health professional to adjust and further fine-tune your sound processor's programmes.
-This helps to make sure you can hear at your best.
+There will probably be a series of appointments with your hearing health professional to adjust and further fine tune your sound processor's programmes.

 You may find some sounds are louder than others.
-This is expected, but let your hearing health professional know if you are uncomfortable.
+This is expected, but let your hearing health professional know if you find them uncomfortable.